mathigon/textbooks/content/triangles/content.md

 Let’s start by drawing the first side, using a ruler to measure 5cm.

-Now let’s use a protractor to measure an angle of 70° around one of the endpoints of the side, and and angle of 50° around the other endpoint.
+Now let’s use a protractor to measure an angle of 70° around one of the endpoints of the side, and an angle of 50° around the other endpoint.
 (Which way round does not matter – the resulting triangles will be congruent.)

 Connecting the angle marks to the endpoints completes the triangle.